jbranso/evil-dvorak/README.md

 With evil-dvorak you can use emacs's evil mode with bindings, that are friendly to the dvorak keyboard.
 (If your keyboard in the top left reads "qwerty", then you are using the qwerty keyboard).
 Why would you want to use the dvorak keyboard instead of qwerty?
 Because the qwerty layout is an outdated keyboard layout.
 It was designed for typewriters.
 In those days, if you pressed two keys together too soon, the keys would very likely stick together.
-To decrease the chance of keys getting stuck while typing, the qwerty keyboard layout was designed.
+To decrease the chance of keys getting stuck whilst typing, the qwerty keyboard layout was designed.
 It's design goal is to spead out keys that are likely to be pressed often.
 This means that when you type, your fingers move a good distance between key presses.

 The dvorak keyboard has a different goal in mind.
 It puts keys, that are often used, side by side.
 Do some research for yourself and see if you want to make the switch.

-Please note that at this time evil-dvorak does not intend to provide the exact same editing environment that you might expect.
-For example, I do not like the default vim command for "Q", "<", ">", etc.  So I've rebound "Q" to (anzu-query-replace-regexp), "<" to (beginning-of-buffer), and ">" to (end-of-buffer).
-However, I've been contacted by the some of the spacemacs devs, who are considering providing an evil-dvorak layer for spacemacs.
-It may or may not use my codebase, but they've convinced me to modify evil-dvorak so that it depends on less packages and emulates more of a default vim layout.
+Also, you might ask, why would someone want to have a vim experience inside emacs?
+Because vim's modal editing experience is pretty awesome!
+You can learn more about how to efficiently learn vim here: http://www.viemu.com/a_vi_vim_graphical_cheat_sheet_tutorial.html

+I have recently reworked much of evil-dvorak to require only evil.
+The only keys that I have changed the default keybindings are
+ "h", "t", "n", "s", "k", "K", "j", "J", which you can find more details below.

 You can install evil-dvorak from melpa.